davidlamt/personal-blog/content/post/software-development/20-how-to-create-an-archives-page-with-hugo.md

 This snippet loops through each page of the yearly groups we created above.

 I am filtering the pages for posts.
-Without this, I ended up displaying my about page as well.
+Without this, I would end up displaying my about page as well.

-Afterwards, I display just the post's title and its publish date with a separator in between.
+Afterwards, I display the post's title and its publish date with a separator in between.

 And that is pretty much it!

-The framework for an archives page is quite simple but you can customzie it endlessly to fit your needs.
+The framework for an archives page is quite simple but you can customize it endlessly to fit your needs.

 ## Design Decisions